AnthonyK213/nvim/README.md

   - `basics.vim`
     - Basic configuration without any dependencies.
   - `subsrc.vim`
-    - When no plug-ins installed, this could be a simple substitute.
+    - When no plugins installed, this could be a simple substitute.
 - Snippet
   - The same as vscode's.
 - Color scheme